Rian1010/Milestone4/README.md

 - Wikipedia: https://commons.wikimedia.org/wiki/File:Oppo_R9.png

 ## Acknowledgements
 I was inspired to do this project by [Code Institute](https://codeinstitute.net/).
 Thank you to my mentor, Brian Macharia to guide me throughout the process of the project!
-Thank you to the tutors, Michael, Tim, Xavier, Anna, Stephan, Kevin, Samantha, Haley, Luca and Niel for helping me with the problems that I encountered.
+Thank you to the tutors, Michael, Tim, Xavier, Anna, Stephan, Kevin, Miklos Samantha, Haley, Luca and Niel for helping me with problems that I encountered.